pgraves5/charts/srs-gateway/README.md

 3. Install the SRS gateway custom resource and credentials secret.

-The following options are mandatory
+NOTE: The following options are mandatory:
+* product:
+Must be an official, "on-boarded" EMC product/model that is recognized by the SRS gateway that you're using.
+* gateway.hostname:
+Can be either the IP address or an FQDN for accessing the SRS gateway.

 ```bash
 $ helm install --name srs-gateway ecs/srs-gateway --set product=OBJECTSCALE --set gateway.hostname=10.249.253.18